FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd November 2021.md

 VOTES OF SYMPATHY

-With the permission of the Mayor, the Council expressed its sympathy to the following:--- 2
+With the permission of the Mayor, the Council expressed its sympathy to the following:
+---
+2

  Councillor John Egan on the recent passing of his brother, Joe Egan, Rath, Murroe, Co.